-(Chris Woollams.
-CANCERactive).
-This article looks at a common over-the-counter medicine called Cimetidine, or Tagamet, and how research shows it can play an important role in stopping at least one aspect of the cancer process - to stop cancer cells sticking together - thus preventing secondary tumour formation; and in stopping cancer cells sticking to other tissues - thus restricting metastases.
+Why?
+Research shows it can play an important role in stopping cancer cells sticking together - thus preventing secondary tumour formation; and in stopping cancer cells sticking to other tissues - thus restricting metastases.
 Thus it is particularly useful in limiting cancer spread as a result of surgery or biopsy.
 It had some very impressive research results when used with colorectal cancer, where it greatly increases survival.
 And there is some evidence it might boost white cell count too.

 Attacking one of the steps of cancer

-One such step is the need for cancer cells to be sticky.
+One step in the cancer process is the need for cancer cells to be sticky.
 The stickiness occurs by inflammation in the cancer cell wall.
 One expert described it as like having ´velcro patches´.
 The sticky cells survive in the blood stream by sticking to the blood vessel walls; they also use the stickiness to clump together with other cancer cells and thus start a tumour.
 The stickiness also holds the tumour together.
 The velcro-like stickiness is caused by E-selectin.
 Cimetidine is now known to block E-selectin.

 Cimetidine, or Tagamet, is a cheap over-the-counted medicine which was approved by the FDA back in 1977 and so is now off patent.
 It is a histamine receptor antagonist, and is used to treat stomach and duodenal ulcers and heartburn and indigestion.
 Histamines cause the stomach to produce acid and cimetidine stops this.

-Cimetidine works against histamine receptor sites on the cell wall.
+Cimetidine works against histamine receptor sites on the cancer cell wall.
 And histamines seem to be required to bind cancer cells together.
 Trials have been conducted on other histamine-receptor antagonists but to no avail.

 Research on Cimetidine in cancer treatment